Alberta: Banff National Park & the Canadian Rockies | VBT Bicycling Vacations Skip to Main Content

 • Observe wildlife from the saddle—including elk, deer, bighorn sheep, bald eagles, and even black and grizzly bears.

-• Pass panorama after panorama of jaw-dropping alpine splendor as you cycle in Kananaskis Country.
+• Take in panorama after panorama of jaw-dropping alpine splendor as you cycle through Kananaskis Country.

 What to Expect

-This tour offers options on easy terrain with occasional hills and the opportunity for some longer rides and moderate climbing.
-The majority of the rides are on paved park roads alongside vehicular traffic.
-Many of these roads are either designated bike routes or have a wide shoulder.
+This tour features easy terrain with occasional hills, along with opportunities for longer rides and moderate climbs.
+Most routes follow paved park roads shared with vehicular traffic; however, many are designated bike routes or have wide shoulders.
 Our VBT support vehicle is available throughout the trip.

 Bar Graph Beginner - Experienced